Ge0rges/Cryopeg-Carbon-Model/README.md

 `utils.py` contains miscellaneous classes and functions.

-I will not that since passing objects between Python and Julia is not nice, model paramters are passed as *ordered arrays*.
+I will note that since passing objects between Python and Julia is not nice, model paramters are passed as *ordered arrays*.
 If you decide to extend or modify this code you must *ensure this order is respected* across Julia and Python code.
 The class structures were designed to maximize encapsulation and minimize the number of places modification would have to be carried over.

 ## Issues & Contribution
 Should you have any questions or suggestions, please open an issue on this repository.